de-lia/A-B-Testing/README.md

 ## Project Description
 This repository is a simulation of [Aman Kharwal's original code](https://thecleverprogrammer.com/2022/11/14/a-b-testing-using-python/) and is only proof of understanding of A/B Testing.
-Detailed should be developed by the analyst based on his/her visualizations!;)
+Detailed should be developed by the analyst based on his/her visualizations! ;)

 ## Needs of this project